Brian Hamilton is a lifelong entrepreneur who dedicates his time to bringing entrepreneurship to those who wouldn't have it otherwise.

 Founder, Brian Hamilton Foundation and Inmates to Entrepreneurs

-Brian Hamilton is the country’s leading advocate for entrepreneurship and small business.
-He founded Sageworks, the developer of ProfitCents, a technology that converts financial data into plain language so that small business owners can understand their financial situations.
-It has helped millions of small business owners.
-He is also founder of Inmates to Entrepreneurs, the longest running program of its kind that teaches those with a criminal record how to start and grow their own business quickly with little capital.
-Finally, through the Brian Hamilton Foundation, he advocates for the elimination of poverty and the realization of human potential.
+Brian Hamilton is an entrepreneur, philanthropist, and the leading voice on the power of ownership to transform lives.
+He founded Sageworks, the country’s first fintech company, which developed a patented technology that has helped millions of small business owners translate complex financial information.
+He is also founder of Inmates to Entrepreneurs, the longest running program of its kind that teaches people with criminal records how to start and grow their own businesses.
+Finally, through his programs at the Brian Hamilton Foundation, he helps people overcome obstacles to realize their greatest potential through business ownership.

 Earlier in his career, Hamilton started a chain of inner-city coin laundromats, which he turned into community centers in an effort to improve the experiences of his customers.
 Brian also served as the minority business consultant for the U.S. Small Business Administration (SBA) in the state of North Carolina.
 It was there that his passion for helping historically disadvantaged groups create and grow businesses grew stronger.

-Raised in a working-class neighborhood near Bridgeport, Connecticut, Hamilton has first-hand knowledge of the challenges that people face in breaking out of the socioeconomic categories into which they are born.
-He is the first in his family to go to college.
+Raised in a working-class neighborhood near Bridgeport, Connecticut, Hamilton has experienced the challenges of economic disadvantage and the struggle to break that cycle.
+He started his own businesses at an early age, which ultimately funded him being the first in his family to go to college.
 He graduated summa cum laude from Sacred Heart University, where he later served on the Board of Trustees, and he received an MBA from Duke University.